Sonic Prime: Production

 Sonic Prime was officially announced in February 2021, though the development of the series was initially revealed in a deleted tweet in December 2020.
-The series has 23 episodes overall.
+24 half-hour episodes were ordered.
 Colleen O'Shaughnessey, known for portraying Miles "Tails" Prower since 2014, responded to a tweet on Twitter that she would not be reprising the role in the Netflix series, due to Canadian content and union laws meaning that a large portion of voice actors portraying roles in Canadian television programs have to be Canadian.
 In May 2022, it was announced that Deven Mack would voice the titular character for the series.

-The series is made by Man of Action, WildBrain Studios, and Sega's animation studio Marza Animation Planet.
-It is the second collaboration between Man of Action and WildBrain Studios for a series based on a video game franchise after Mega Man: Fully Charged.
-One of the writers, Duncan Rouleau, stated that the series will be set in "the video game universe created by Sonic Team" and that "possible Sega crossovers are not ruled out."
+Sonic Prime is made by Man of Action, WildBrain Studios, and Sega's animation studio Marza Animation Planet.
+It is the second collaboration between Man of Action and WildBrain Studios (then known as DHX Media) for a series based on a video game franchise after Mega Man: Fully Charged.
+This is also the fourth Sonic the Hedgehog animated series under WildBrain's portfolio, as the company previously acquired Cookie Jar Group in October 2012, which in turn, acquired DIC Entertainment in July 2008.
+As a result, WildBrain also currently owns the rights to Adventures of Sonic the Hedgehog, Sonic the Hedgehog (SatAM), and Sonic Underground respectively.

+One of the writers, Duncan Rouleau, stated that the series would be set in "the video game universe created by Sonic Team" and that "possible Sega crossovers [were] not ruled out."
 According to executive producer Logan McPherson, the series is canon to the games' timeline.
 In June 2021, concept art of the series was discovered on a now-deleted artist's portfolio.

-Duncan Rouleau later confirmed that Ian Flynn, who has written for the Archie comics, Sonic Boom, the IDW comics, and the newly released Sonic Frontiers, would be a consultant.
+Duncan Rouleau later confirmed that Ian Flynn, who has written for the Archie comics, Sonic Boom, the IDW comics, and the newly-released game Sonic Frontiers, would be a consultant.
 Additionally, The Willoughbys director Kris Pearn worked on the series as a creative consultant with My Little Pony: Equestria Girls director Ishi Rudell as an episodic director.